Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Subtracting the set of 7,7,7,7,7,7,7 the same way will give a set of 0,0,0,0,0,0.
-Which means there is nothing left in the set per value.
+Which means there is nothing left in the set.

 <br /><br />